-Grad Ready will walk you through all of the smart steps you need to take in order to pay for college, manage your money, and repay any student loans you choose to take.
+Grad Ready will walk you through all of the smart steps you need to take in order to pay for college, manage your money, and repay any student loans you choose to borrow.
 This financial literacy program is required for all incoming new students.
-The deadline to complete the required GradReady module is Friday, August 26.
+The deadline to complete the required GradReady module for first-year students beginning August 2019 is Friday, August 30, 2019.
 Get instructions for logging in and completing the requirements.

 Learn Financial Aid Terms